hacksparrow/mongoose-pages/README.md

 ```

+Pros:

+1. Familiar concept of `docsPerPage` and `pageNumber`
+2. Can jump to any page number

+Cons:

+1. Performance will degrade as the number of documents increase.
+This is a limitation is MongoDB.
+2. Not recommended for high traffic websites with large number of documents in collection.

 **Anchor**

 With anchoring, you get to work with `docsPerPage`, but lose the concept of `pageNumber`; instead you work with an `anchorId`.